LostInContext/LostContext-App/README.md

 # LostContext-App

-A small app allowing you to use the Awareness API in order to launch a playlist when some conditions are reunited.
+A small app allowing you to use the Awareness API in order to launch a playlist when some conditions are verified.

 For example, you can launch a playlist each time you plug-in your headphones while walking.